 Using Canadian Black Book

-Enter the information specific to your vehicle as prompted and click "Next."
+Enter the Kilometres and postal code as prompted and click "Next: Vehicle Options."
 We'll use all the same details as before: K2H1A1 for our postal code, 2018 for the model year, and 50,000 for our kilometres.

 Using Kelley Blue Book

 On KBB, the process is nearly identical to finding the private party used car value.
-Click the "Select Make" dropdown box and choose the make of your vehicle.
+Click the "Select Make" dropdown box and choose your vehicle's make.
 Click the "Select Model" dropdown and choose your vehicle's model.
 Click "Search."
 We'll use the same 2018 Ford Focus Titanium 4D Sedan for this example.

-Next, scroll down and click the year, fuel type, and transmission type that matches your vehicle.
+Next, scroll down and click the year, fuel, and transmission types matching your vehicle.
 Then click on your vehicle's trim level.

-On the next screen, click "Trade-In Value," then enter the kilometres and your estimated condition of the vehicle.
+On the next screen, click "Trade-In Value," then enter the kilometres and your estimated vehicle condition.
 For our example Ford Focus, we chose 50,000 km and "Very Good" condition.

-If your vehicle has optional equipment, click the "Edit Optional Equipment" button and choose the options it has.
+If your vehicle has optional equipment, click the "Edit Optional Equipment" button and choose its options.
 KBB will now list your vehicle's value as a trade.

 Other Variables That May Impact Your Car's Price

-While these valuation tools offer great insight on your vehicle's value, they aren't all-knowing.
-Some variables can still impact your vehicle's value that KBB and CBB don't account for.
+These valuation tools offer great insight into your vehicle's value but aren't all-knowing.
+Other variables KBB and CBB don't account for can still impact your vehicle's value.
 Here are a few variables to keep in mind:

 Service History

-Car buyers want a vehicle that's sure to last, and a full record of the vehicle's service history is a great way to show your vehicle was meticulously maintained.
+Car buyers want a vehicle that's sure to last, and a full record of the vehicle's service history is a great way to show you meticulously maintained your vehicle.
 With these records, you can expect a buyer to pay on the upper end of the price range for your vehicle.

 If a buyer tries haggling with you, use this impeccable service history as a selling point for your car.
-The best way to showcase this is saving all your service invoices or bringing your vehicle to a dealership that records your service history on it’s Carfax report
+The best way to showcase this is by saving all your service invoices or bringing your vehicle to a dealership that records your service history on its Carfax report.

 Vehicle History

 Vehicle history is another concern in the car buying process.
-If a car's been in an accident, flooded, or had other damage, it could lower its value.
-If your vehicles never had any of these issues, and you want to prove it, simply pull a Carfax report to show a prospective buyer.
+If a car's been in an accident, flooded, or damaged, it could lower its value.
+If your vehicle never had any of these issues, and you want to prove it, simply pull a Carfax report to show a prospective buyer.

 A clean accident record should help ease their mind and get you top dollar for your car.